 To the west is the Gulf of Mexico; Wiggins Pass and the Cocohatchee River Estuary are to the north; and to the east is the Vanderbilt Channel and Water Turkey Bay.

-The park is 199 acres, with 80% being submerged and mangrove swamp.
+The park is 199 acres of which 80% is submerged and mangrove swamp.
 These areas are home to many different species of birds as well as dolphins, manatees, sea turtles and other marine life.

 The Cocohatchee River is part of a brackish, tidal influenced estuary that flows into the Gulf of Mexico through Wiggins Pass.